HR Conclave

 HR Conclave: Embracing the Evolving Work Environment

-Great Lakes Institute of Management, Gurgaon, hosted its HR Conclave on 9th August 2019 at Le Méridien, Gurgaon, themed “Millennials and the Evolving Work Environment.”
-The event brought together a distinguished gathering of CHROs, Senior VPs, Heads of HR, and Talent Acquisition leaders from top Indian and global organizations.
+Great Lakes Institute of Management, Gurgaon hosted its HR Conclave on 9th August 2019 at Le Méridien, Gurgaon, centered around the theme “Millennials and the Evolving Work Environment.”
+The event witnessed a gathering of over 150 industry leaders — including CHROs, Senior VPs, and Heads of HR and Talent Acquisition — from top Indian and global organizations such as Infosys, Genpact, IndusInd Bank, Novartis, and more.
 With insightful keynotes and panel discussions, the conclave explored how organizations can adapt to the evolving expectations of the millennial workforce, redefine workplace culture, and integrate technology for greater agility and inclusivity.

 Ms. Niti Khosla shed light on how millennials are redefining motivation and reshaping workplace expectations.
 With a shift away from traditional performance ratings, she emphasized the growing importance of real-time feedback, flexibility, and empathetic leadership to keep millennials engaged and productive.